-It is Norway’s longest fjord, ranked as one of the world’s most beautiful fjord landscapes and listed as a UNESCO World Heritage site – the Sognefjord comes with a whole lot of superlatives and even more expectations, but it certainly didn’t disappoint.
-We’d already had a sneak preview of the fjord’s stunning scenery from the shore in a walk around Flåm, but it was time to get out on the water and explore it properly.
-Our two-hour boat trip from Flåm to Gudvangen took us along two different branches of the Sognefjord – starting from the end of the Aurlandsfjord and going through to the end of the Nærøyfjord.
+It’s Norway’s longest fjord, has been ranked as one of the world’s most beautiful fjord landscapes and is listed as a UNESCO World Heritage site.
+The Sognefjord comes with a whole lot of superlatives and even more expectations, but it doesn’t disappoint.
+We already had a sneak preview of its stunning scenery when we arrived at the fjordside village of Flåm, but to explore it properly you need to get out on the water.
+We decided one a two-hour fjord boat trip from Flåm to Gudvangen which takes you along two different branches of the Sognefjord – starting from the Aurlandsfjord and going through to the end of the Nærøyfjord.

-As we sailed on, an almost vertical rocky mountain at Britelen marked the point where the two branches of the Sognefjord split, where we left the Aurlandsfjord and moved on into the Nærøyfjord.
-One of the villages along this stretch of water is called Styvi.
-It originally sprung up on the shore here as another farming village, but in the 1600s it got another important role as the terminus of Norway’s Royal Post Road, the Kongevegen.
-Back then if you were transporting post through the fjords you could travel as far as Styvi by road, but then you had to get into a boat and row the next 48 kilometres as far as Lærdal.
-Styvi’s still got its own post office today – the smallest one still in operation in Norway.
+As we sailed on, an almost vertical rocky mountain at Britelen marked the point where the two branches of the Sognefjord split.
+This is where you leave Aurlandsfjord and move into the Nærøyfjord.
+One of the villages along this stretch of water is Styvi.
+It started life as a farming village, but in the 1600s it was made the terminus of Norway’s Royal Post Road – the Kongevegen.
+Back then if you were transporting post through the fjords you could travel as far as Styvi by road, then you had to get into a boat and row the next 48 kilometres as far as Lærdal.
+Styvi’s still got its own post office – the smallest still in operation in Norway.

 At this point the walls of the Nærøyfjord start to get closer and closer, and it reaches its narrowest point around the hamlet of Bakka.
 Here the gap is only 250 metres wide and water is as little as 12 metres deep.
-The steep sides tower up above you and it’s hard to imagine huge cruise ships fitting through this stretch of water without almost touching the sides.
-Bakka itself is one of the oldest settlements along the fjord and has a pretty white traditional Norwegian wooden stave church.
-The church was built in 1859 and can seat up to 200 people, though with only 100 people living in the parish today it can’t get filled up very often.
+The steep sides tower above you and it’s hard to imagine those huge cruise ships fitting through this stretch of water without scraping the sides.
+Bakka’s one of the oldest settlements along the fjord and has a pretty white traditional Norwegian wooden stave church.
+The church was built in 1859 and can seat up to 200 people – though with only 100 people living in the parish now it can’t be full very often.

-As we approached the far end of the Nærøyfjord, the boat docked at its final destination – Gudvangen.
-Back in the Viking era Gudvangen was an big trading post and there’s a Viking centre nearby where you can find out how people used to live then.
-Today it’s home to a few hotels and shops but was practically empty on the late spring afternoon when we visited.
-Browsing the gift shop I came across a book that explained the meaning of the name.
-Gudvangen translates as ‘God’s field by the water’ – a pretty apt description I think, not just for the town but for the whole of the Sognefjord.
+At far end of the Nærøyfjord, the boat docked at its final destination – Gudvangen.
+It was an big trading post back in the Viking era and there’s a Viking centre nearby where you can find out how they used to live.
+Today the town is home to a few hotels and shops, and was almost empty on the late spring afternoon when we visited.
+Browsing the gift shop I came across a book that explained that Gudvangen translates as ‘God’s field by the water’ – a pretty apt description, not just for the town but for the whole of the Sognefjord.
 This unique and beautiful landscape where the mountains meet the water and create something truly special.